obs-websocket-community-projects/obs-websocket-java/README.md

 ---

 ## Logging
-This project ships with SLF4J, and uses the SLF4J-Simple binding by default so logs are printed directly to the console.
+This project ships with SLF4J as the logging facade, and uses SLF4J-Simple as the logging implementation by default (logs are printed directly to the console).

-If you wish to override this, for example with Logback, you must exclude SLF4J in your POM and add the dependency to the binding you want (depends on the vendor)
+As with any project using SLF4J, you are free to use a different SLF4J logger implementation.
+There are many examples of how to do this; below, we show how to configure Maven to use Logback instead:
 ```
 <dependencies>
     <dependency>